-- Scientific Directory, NYULMC High Performance Computing Facility
+- Scientific Director, NYULMC High Performance Computing Facility

 - Associate Professor, Department of Pathology, NYU School of Medicine, Sackler Institute, NYU

-- Adjunct Associate Professor of Biostatistis and Bioinformatics, Vanderbilt University.
+- Adjunct Associate Professor of Biostatistics and Bioinformatics, Vanderbilt University.

 Dr Aliferis has 17 years of formal graduate and post-graduate training in medicine, computer science (specialty area: intelligent systems/machine learning), and biomedical informatics.
 Following a 2-year appointment as Research Associate in Epidemiology in Athens University Medical School, he held faculty positions in Biomedical Informatics, Computer Science, Cancer Biology and Biostatistics at Vanderbilt University between 2000 and 2008.
 He was the Founding Director of the Vanderbilt MS/PhD Program in Biomedical Informatics in 2000-2001 and Founding Director of Vanderbilt’s Discovery Systems Lab between 2001 and 2008.

-Dr Aliferis has 80 peer reviewed full-length papers including in some of the most prestigious and highest impact factor journals in his fields of expertise (i.e., Machine Learning, Bioinformatics and Medical Informatics), as well as in leading biomedical journals including: Journal of Machine Learning Research, Machine Learning Journal, Bioinformatics, BMC Bioinformatics, Journal of Computational Biology, JAMIA, Scientometrics, PLOS One, Cancer Research, Cell Host Microbe, PLoS Computational Biology, etc. Dr Aliferis has an additional 50 peer-reviewed publications including: 9 patents, 3 software systems, 1 published book and 3 more in contract to be published in 2011, and 5 peer-reviewed tutorials in national and international forums.
+Dr Aliferis has 80 peer reviewed full-length papers including in some of the most prestigious and highest impact factor journals in his fields of expertise (i.e., Machine Learning, Bioinformatics and Medical Informatics), as well as in leading biomedical journals, including: Journal of Machine Learning Research, Machine Learning Journal, Bioinformatics, BMC Bioinformatics, Journal of Computational Biology, JAMIA, Scientometrics, PLOS One, Cancer Research, Cell Host Microbe, PLoS Computational Biology, etc. Dr Aliferis has an additional 50 peer-reviewed publications including: 9 patents, 3 software systems, 1 published book and 3 more in contract to be published in 2011, and 5 peer-reviewed tutorials in national and international forums.
 Dr Aliferis has had 15 students (including 4 doctoral ones), and is mentoring 10 faculty members (4 as primary mentor).
-Several of his students earned national and international awards in informatics including the Lindberg Fellowship, The Medinfo Gold Prize and the AMIA student paper competition first prize.
-Dr Aliferis has participated in 22 research projects (11 as PI, or Director, 3 as co-PI, and 9 as Co-investigator) totaling funding provided by the NIH, NSF, the EU and the industry in excess of $90 million in direct funding.
-Dr Aliferis leads the Informatics Core of the NYU CTSA which was recently awarded a 5-year $32 million award (in direct funding) by the NIH.He is also director of the NYU Cancer Center Biomedical Informatics Core.
+Several of his students earned national and international awards in informatics, including the Lindberg Fellowship, The Medinfo Gold Prize and the AMIA student paper competition first prize.
+Dr Aliferis has participated in 22 research projects (11 as PI or Director, 3 as co-PI, and 9 as Co-investigator) with funding provided by the NIH, NSF, the EU and industry in excess of $90 million in direct funding.
+Dr Aliferis leads the Informatics Core of the NYU CTSA and is also director of the NYU Cancer Center Biomedical Informatics Core.

 Notable scientific contributions of Dr Aliferis and his group include: